What level do I need to be to join?

 How much is it?

 You have to be a member of GISC to join Synchro.
-So the appropriate members fees are payable to GISC, then a sub fee of £28 a month is payable to synchro – this helps cover the cost of coaches, costumes, competition entries etc.
+So the appropriate member fees are payable to GISC, then an additional fee of £28 a month (Club year 2018/19) is payable to Synchro – this helps cover the cost of coaches, costumes, competition entries etc.

 Is it part of club?